mckraqs/miniBeamer/README.md

     * Creating beamer presentations from .Rmd files (*beam_this_rmd()*)
     * Creating beamer presentations from .Rnw files (*beam_this_rnw()*)
     * Creating business/faculty cards from .Rmd files (*business_card()*)
+* Due to functionalities development we recommend to use .Rmd approach at first
 * Main presentation sections should be indicated with '#' sign (included in ToC)
 * Main presentation sections subsections should be indicated with '##' sign (not included in ToC) - texts will create frames titles
 * *themecolor* and *fontcolor* available connections (due to faculty restrictions) [graphics included in the nearest future]: